-By law this notice must contain a written explanation of new events that have a material effect on plan liabilities or assets.
-This is because such events can significantly impact the funding condition of a plan.
-For the plan year beginning on June 1, 2016 and ending on May 31, 2017, the Trustees are unaware of any such event.
+By law this Notice must contain a written explanation of new events that have a material effect on Plan liabilities or assets.
+This is because such events can significantly impact the funding condition of a defined benefit pension plan.
+For the Plan Year beginning on June 1, 2018 and ending on May 31, 2019, the Trustees of the Plan are unaware of any such event.